usc-isi-i2/kgtk/docs/import/import_ntriples.md

   --override-uuid OVERRIDE_UUID
                         When specified, override UUID generation for
                         debugging. (default=None).
+  --write-namespaces WRITE_NAMESPACES
+                        When true, append namespaces to the output file.
+                        (default=True).
   --overwrite-id [optional true|false]
                         When true, replace existing ID values.
 When false, copy existing ID values.
 When --overwrite-id is